 Ideally you are trying to remove unproductive upright stems in the center of the bush (epicormic growth).
-Be sure to get a good look up into the woody section before you start to prune and note, or mark off, any dead, or diseased boughs in preparation of their removal.
+Be sure to get a good look up into the woody section before you start to prune.
+Note, or mark off, any dead, or diseased boughs in preparation of their removal.

-Note: As a rule, restorative pruning of apple trees is done during the winter time.
-However, it is often easier to differentiate healthy leaves from poor crop during the growing season.
+Note: As a rule, the best time of year for restorative pruning of apple trees is during the winter time.
+But, it is often easier to differentiate healthy leaves from poor crop during the growing season.
 A gentle trimming of heavy foliage also reduces too much vigorous productivity.

-You will need less effort if you work above your cutting area and cut back in small sections, rather than man-handling large branches.
+You will need less effort if you work above your cutting area.
+Cut back in small sections, rather than man-handling large branches.

 Opening up the middle of a tree encourages air to move unhindered through the fruit and foliage.
 It also reduces the risk black blotchy fruit from apple tree fungal infections such as scab and mildew.

 The best time to prune fruit trees, and certainly the majority of apple and pear trees, is during the cold northern European winter time (November to onset of March).